-The Town Council is holding its first Armed Forces Day Expo this 24th June 2023 in the Corn Exchange and more details can be viewed here.
+The Town Council held its first Armed Forces Day Expo in June 2023 in the Corn Exchange and more details can be viewed here.

 On Monday 21st June 2021, Blandford Forum Town Council raised the Armed Forces Day flag to a fanfare played by trumpeter, Geordie Thomson (viewable here).